Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials: Discussion

 We further comment on our model's performance in comparison to other reports in the literature.
 Recent neural network methods for Hamiltonian prediction achieve sub-meV accuracy for Hamiltonian matrix elements~\cite{liDeeplearningDensityFunctional2022,zhongTransferableEquivariantGraph2023,tangDeepEquivariantNeural2024}.
 These methods achieve efficiency by relying on the locality assumption and the nearsightedness principle.
-For relaxed TBG at \(\theta \approx 2.0^\circ\) (3268 atoms), DeepH~\cite{tangDeepEquivariantNeural2024} achieves 1.3~meV low-energy band error while SALTED achieves 1.5~meV (see \sinfo Section~3C), with both methods demonstrating \(< 0.3\%\) error over the 600~meV low-energy band range.
+Band structures can also be derived from these predictions.
+For relaxed TBG at \(\theta \approx 2.0^\circ\) (3268 atoms), the pioneering work reported with the DeepH~\cite{tangDeepEquivariantNeural2024} achieves 1.3~meV low-energy band error while SALTED achieves 1.5~meV (see \sinfo~S3C), with both methods demonstrating \(< 0.3\%\) error over the 600~meV low-energy band range.
+For TBG with larger twisting angles, the band structures derived from SALTED predictions in this work can yield up to an order of magnitude lower error than DeepH results published a couple of years ago~\cite{tangDeepEquivariantNeural2024}, as summarised in the \sinfo Section~S2E.
 For magic-angle TBG, DeepH produces narrower flat band width matching the expected low-energy profile more closely than SALTED's prediction.
 However, graphene represents a case where the locality assumption is valid.
 We expect this assumption to become limiting for other twisted bilayer systems, as discussed above.
-To our knowledge, published Hamiltonian prediction methods have not yet demonstrated robust band structure performance for hBN or TMDC systems at small twist angles below \(5^\circ\)~\cite{baoDeepLearningDatabaseDensity2024}, precisely where LOVV shows clear advantages over locality-based descriptors.
+Indeed, comparing the performance of the band structure presented here for \mods and the ones derived from previously published DeepH predictions~\cite{tangDeepEquivariantNeural2024}, we observe an order of magnitude better accuracy with our model, as detailed in the \sinfo Section~S2E.
+Given the pioneering character of the publications using DeepH in this area, we expect that predictions with that method can also be improved by incorporating long-range interactions.
+To our knowledge, published Hamiltonian prediction methods have not yet demonstrated robust band structure performance for hBN or other TMDC systems at small twist angles below \(5^\circ\)~\cite{baoDeepLearningDatabaseDensity2024}.

 Many recent methods which predict the electron density directly report impressive global metrics (global density error \(\le 10^{-3} \mathrm{e \cdot \nsangs^{-3}}\) or \(\le 1\%\) if normalised by total density), but do not verify that predicted densities yield accurate downstream electronic properties~\cite{rackersRecipeCrackingQuantum2023,lvDeepChargeDeep2023,acharMachineLearningElectron2023,usheninLAGNetBetterElectron2025}.
 Consistent with our previous observations~\cite{lewisLearningElectronDensities2021,lewisPredictingElectronicDensity2023}, we have found again that although accurate density prediction is necessary for accurate electronic structure prediction, the quality of the prediction of certain properties is strongly dependent on the spatial distribution of density errors.
 Our results emphasise that global density error, being a single scalar quantity, is an insufficient validation metric for density prediction methods intended for electronic structure applications, and careful verification of downstream observables is essential.